Heart attack and acute coronary syndrome

 Immediate Treatments to Support the Patient

-Oxygen is almost always administered right away, usually through a tube that enters through the nose.
+Oxygen is almost always administered right away, usually through a tube that sits in the nostrils.

-The patient is given aspirin if one was not taken at home.
+The person is given aspirin if one was not taken at home.

 Medications for Relieving Symptoms

 Opening the Arteries: Emergency Angioplasty or Thrombolytic Drugs